Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

 - CBU Stoles: All graduates are eligible to purchase a CBU Stole sold only at the campus store.

 Bachelor degree candidates who qualify according to the listing below will receive gold honor cords.
 Honors are determined by a student's cumulative grade point average at the completion of the previous semester.
-In order for you to be eligible to graduate with honors, all official transcripts from other schools or colleges must be received in the Office of the University Registrar by January 25, 2019 as long as all course work was completed by December 31, 2018.
+In order for you to be eligible to graduate with honors, official transcripts for courses being completed at another institution during the weeks prior to May 3, 2019 must be received by May 24, 2019 to be eligible for the May posting date.
+If all outstanding transcripts are not received by the deadline, the degree will not post regardless of the coursework completion date.
+It is the responsibility of the student to verify if the Office of the University Registrar has received transcripts.
 Honors are announced at the ceremony, but are conditional upon completion of all requirements in accordance with university policies.

 Distribution of honor cords will take place as part of the check-in process on Commencement day.
 Honor cords are given to qualifying graduates free of charge.